isabelc/lightweight-contact-form/readme.txt

 1. This is the subscription checkbox that is added beneath your comment form.

 == Changelog ==

+= 1.4, 2017-09-28 =
+* New - Internationalize all strings to add support for translations.
+* New - Remove jQuery dependency.

 = 1.3, 2017-09-26 =
 * New - New filters allow insertion of custom fields.